munibmesinovic/DynaGraph/README.md

 ## Training

-To train the model(s) in the paper, run the notebook in the Train.ipynb file.
+To train the model(s) in the paper, run the notebook in the DynaGraph - Submission.ipynb file.
 You can adjust number of layers, graphs, slices in the model definition.
 The learning rate and parameters can be adjusted accordingly in the function calls.

 ## Evaluation